 Induction cookers which generate an EM field using coils in the cooker to transfer energy used to heat a saucepan.
 The electromagnetic emissions from induction cookers and household appliances, electric tools and similar apparatus are explicitly covered by CISPR14-1 and CENELEC EN 55014-1 standards under EMC regimes.

 It should be noted that currently there is no agreement whether induction cooking devices are to be treated as WPT.
 The issue is whether the “pot” detection that is based on the inductive field is whether radiodetermination or not and if it is, then an inductive cooking plate would become a combined device under RED.

+A new generation of kitchen appliances are expected to use dual-purpose induction cooking plates, both for heating pans, and for transferring power via WPT to secondary devices.

 3.2 Overview of the ITU deliverables on WPT: